-The main characteristics that we look for are enthusiasm, compassion and a dedication to helping disadvantaged children.
-Though having past experience working or volunteering with children is an asset, we welcome individuals who are motivated to help out, enjoying working with children and are open to learning about a new culture.
+The main characteristics that we look for are enthusiasm, compassion, an interest in a rewarding cultural exchange and a dedication in helping to work with the children and supporting the overall project.
+Though having past experience working or volunteering with children can be an asset, we welcome diverse individuals who are motivated to help out, enjoying working with children and are open to learning about a new culture.

 We ask that volunteers commit to at least a month because it takes time for children and volunteers to build relationships and establish a level of trust.
 Ideally, however, volunteers will stay for at least three months because that enables them to really make a lasting impact on the children and the organization.
 There is no maximum time commitment, so volunteers are welcome to stay as long as they want!

 Incawasi has rooms for international volunteers on the second floor of the center.
 There is a volunteer space for volunteers to relax in, two bathrooms with hot showers and a separate kitchen in which volunteers can store their food.
 Volunteers also receive breakfast and lunch, Monday through Friday.
-The main kitchen is available to volunteers to use in the evenings and on the weekends.
+The main kitchen is available to volunteers to use in the evenings and on the weekends, and we provide bottled drinking water.
+Wifi is available in Incawasi.

 The most affordable option is to take an overnight bus from Lima.
 There are a number of safe and comfortable bus options that we can recommend.
 The trip is about 15 hours, but buses in Peru allow you to recline completely and serve meals to their passengers.
 Volunteers can also fly to Cajamarca from Lima, though flying is more expensive.